 Only bread ONE side of the eggplant: the top.
 I picked up this tip from my friends at Cooks Illustrated, and thought it was genius.
 It’s perfect when you want some crispy, bready heft, but don’t need a lot of it to feel satisfied.
 Breading only the top of the eggplant means I use about half the amount of bread crumbs that I’d typically use, saving us half the calories.

-1. Great sauce.
 Now, we all have our sauce preferences–salty, sweet, lots of herbs, plain and simple…but the quality of your sauce stands out here.
 My favorite is PJ’s.
-It’s the hands-down best sauce on Earth and anyone who has ever had it, made by him of course, says the same.
+It’s hands-down the best sauce on Earth and anyone who has ever had it says the same.
 But if you’re not making your own, it’s absolutely worth the price to spring for Rao’s.
-I know, it’s $6 or $8 depending on the size of the jar, but it’s the closest thing I’ve found to a homemade, full-of-just-simmered-flavor Sunday sauce.
+It’s $6 or $8 depending on the size of the jar, but it’s the closest thing I’ve found to a homemade Sunday sauce.

 The reason I use fresh mozzarella is because it has this gooey, melting quality that stays soft.
 Because of its higher moisture content, its naturally more tender than the firmer, low-moisture kind you find near the dairy and butter.
 And I love that, too.
 Feel free to use it here, but be sure to get a ball or a log of it and slice it or shred it yourself.
 The pre-shredded kinds you buy in the package–they’re convenient, yes, but they have anti-caking agents added to them to ensure the shreds don’t stick together.
 Anti-caking agents, like cornstarch, don’t melt well.